Master of Business and Management (MBM)

 I divided the project into two parts: research on the Chinese market, and product labelling and business strategising.
 I focused on the market research, and looked at the reasons why Chinese people would want to purchase the product developed by AgriSea.

 What I did in the internship aligned with what I did in MBM, which was great.
+Later, my team also won first place in the Dragons Den competition!

 What impact do you think your research had at AgriSea?

-My research helped AgriSea identify whether iodine, one of the company’s unique selling points in the New Zealand market, may not work effectively in China because China is no longer an iodine deficient country.
+My research helped AgriSea identify whether iodine, one of the company’s unique selling points in the New Zealand market, may not work effectively in China because China is no longer an iodine-deficient country.

 My research also identified two market segments that can be targeted.
 For now, AgriSea is still focusing on the domestic market, and is preparing for future expansion into the Chinese market, so my search provided a clear view on which direction AgriSea could take for overseas expansion.